A modification of two graph-decomposition theorems based on a vertex-removing synchronised graph product: Terminology and notation

 \section{Terminology and notation}

 We use the textbook of Bondy and Murty \cite{GraphTheory} for terminology and notation we do not specify here.
-Throughout, unless we specify explicitly that we consider other types of graphs, all graphs we consider are {\em labelled acyclic directed multigraphs\/}, i.e., they may have multiple arcs.
-Such graphs consist of a {\em vertex set\/} $V$ (representing the states of a process), an {\em arc set\/} $A$ (representing the actions, i.e., transitions from one state to another), a set of {\em labels\/} $L$ (in our applications in fact a set of label pairs, each representing a type of action and the worst case duration of its execution), and two mappings.
+Throughout, unless we specify explicitly that we consider other types of graphs, all graphs we consider are {\em edge-labelled acyclic directed multigraphs\/}, i.e., they may have multiple labelled arcs.
+Such graphs consist of a {\em vertex set\/} $V$ (representing the states of a process), an {\em arc set\/} $A$ (representing the actions, i.e., transitions from one state to another), a set of {\em labels\/} $L$ (in our applications, a set of label pairs, each representing a type of action and the worst-case duration of its execution), and two mappings.
 The first mapping $\mu: A\rightarrow V\times V$ is an incidence function that identifies the {\em tail\/} and {\em head\/} of each arc $a\in A$.
 In particular, $\mu(a)=(u,v)$ means that the arc $a$ is directed from $u\in V$ to $v\in V$, where $tail(a)=u$ and $head(a)=v$.
 We also call $u$ and $v$ the {\em ends\/} of $a$.
 The second mapping $\lambda :A\rightarrow L$ assigns a label pair $\lambda(a)=(\ell(a),t(a))$ to each arc $a\in A$, where $\ell(a)$ is a string representing the (name of an) action and $t(a)$ is the {\em weight\/} of the arc $a$.
-This weight $t(a)$ is a real positive number representing the worst case execution time of the action represented by $\ell(a)$.
+This weight $t(a)$ is a real positive number representing the worst-case execution time of the action represented by $\ell(a)$.

 Let $G$ denote a graph according to the above definition.
 An arc $a\in A(G)$ is called an {\em in-arc\/} of $v\in V(G)$ if $head(a)=v$, and an {\em out-arc\/} of $v$ if $tail(a)=v$.
 The {\em in-degree\/} of $v$, denoted by $d^-(v)$, is the number of in-arcs of $v$ in $G$; the {\em out-degree\/} of $v$, denoted by $d^+(v)$, is the number of out-arcs of $v$ in $G$.
 The subset of $V(G)$ consisting of vertices $v$ with $d^-(v)=0$ is called the {\em source\/} of $G$, and is denoted by $S'(G)$.
 The subset of $V(G)$ consisting of vertices $v$ with $d^+(v)=0$ is called the {\em sink\/} of $G$, and is denoted by $S''(G)$.